Privacy by architecture

 A new, clean file is generated in memory.
 The browser triggers a download of the stripped file.
 Your original file is never modified, and no data is transmitted anywhere.

 No server involved.
 No API calls.
 No file uploads.
-Verify this yourself in DevTools.
+Verify in DevTools.

 pdf-lib